pineal/pineal.github.com/_posts/2015/2015-03-24-Kalman-Filter.md

     $$ p(v) \sim N (0, R). $$

-In reality, covariance matrix Q and R may change in every iteration.
+In reality, covariance matrix $Q$ and $R$ may change in every iteration.
 We assume they are constant here however.

 ### Goal:

-Find the best (recursive) estimate of the state x of the system.
+Find the best (recursive) estimate of the state $x$ of the system.

 ### Computational Origins